Configure Repositories in the Dashboard

 1. Enable or Disable Notifications.
 If enabled, choose the Integrations that will be applied.

-1. Add a Custom Code Policy by clicking Add Existing + and choosing a option from the dropdown.
-Up to five Code Policies may be added to the Configuration.
+1. Add a Code Policy by clicking Add Policy + and choosing a option from the dropdown.
+The Policy Enforcement Agent can run up to 7 code policies per configuration.

 Note: To create a Code Policy and make it available to use in a Configuration follow the steps in Create a Natural Language Code Policy (opens in a new tab)

 • Enable Blocking to fail the Check in GitHub.
-The Risk Level will automatically be set to Failing.
-This setting along with GitHub Branch Protection Rules can be used to Block merging of a Pull Request.
+You can also set the Risk Level which can be used along with GitHub Branch Protection Rules to Block the merging of a Pull Request.
 Note: see Configure Blocking for Code Policies

 • Enable Silent Mode to prevent results from appearing in the DryRun Security Pull Request comment.
 Results will still be available in the DryRun Security Dashboard.